Join Here | Log In

 Studies on MCS are all over the place as to how common it is, which is likely due to different ways of defining the condition.
 MCS is estimated to affect 0.5-6.5% of the medically diagnosed population, while self-diagnosed cases make up 9.0-11.2% of the general population, according to one paper.

 The lack of consensus on diagnostic criteria makes it difficult to know exactly how many people have MCS.
-A more recent Danish population-based cohort study put the prevalence at 1.95%, while a recent study in the U.S., Australia, UK and Sweden reported that 7.4% of the population had MCS.[ref]
+A more recent Danish population-based cohort study put the prevalence at 1.95%, while a recent study in the U.S., Australia, UK, and Sweden reported that 7.4% of the population had MCS.[ref]

-Is it psychosomatic?
+Is multiple chemical sensitivity psychosomatic?

 For many years, the lack of recognition by medical authorities has led many people to question whether MCS is “all in their head” or psychosomatic.
 Labels such as psychogenic or psychosomatic are applied by doctors, in part, because of a statistical correlation with higher levels of depression and anxiety.[ref]